xcixneptune/xcixneptune/README.md

-- 👋 Hi, I’m @xcixneptune David M Kanu
+- 👋 Hi, I’m @xcixneptun
 - 👀 I’m interested in Linux system administration
 - 🌱 I’m currently learning Linux, its functionalities, and everyday uses
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me dm.kanu19@gmail.com
+- 📫 How

 <!---
 xcixneptune/xcixneptune is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.